stouch/docs/installation/docker.md

 ## Step 1: Create a `docker-compose.yaml` file

-This docker-compose defines our database and directus service and links them.
+This docker-compose defines our database and Directus service and links them.

 ```yaml
 version: "3"